underscoreio/essential-scala/scala-basics/definitions.md

 # Definitions

-We've seen how to create values but so far we've had to type out the expression creating the value whenever we wanted to use.
-For example, everytime we wanted to use our function that squares values we had to type out the function literal.
+So far we've had to type out the expression creating a value whenever we wanted to use that value.
 In this section we'll see how to give names to values, so we can bind a name to a value once and then use the name wherever we want to use the value.
 These parts of a program are called *defintions*.

 ## val

 The simplest type of defintion is a `val`.
 It allows us to give a name to value.
+Let's give a name to the number `42`.

+{% highlight scala %}
+scala> val theAnswer = 42
+theAnswer: Int = 42
+{% endhighlight %}

+Now whenever we want to refer to this value we can use the name instead.

+{% highlight scala %}
+scala> theAnswer
+res0: Int = 42
+{% endhighlight %}

+{% comment %}

 So, to define our `square` function we could write:

 {% highlight scala %}
 scala> val square = (x: Int) => x * x